arcadiapage/arcadiapage.github.io/_posts/2020-07-30-how-journaling-helps-me-as-an-infp-writer.md

 Many INFP's care deeply about journaling, so here I'm sharing some of the reasons why I like to journal and how that relates to my personality type.

 (Need more writing inspiration?
-Discover my latest book, [I Can't Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Problems](https://payhip.com/b/4tWM).)
+Discover my latest book, [I Can't Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Problems](https://payhip.com/b/4tWM).
+And if my book isn't enough, you may also enjoy my simple and affordable [INFP Writer Consulting Session](https://payhip.com/b/cpVP0).)

 ![](/uploads/journaling-helps-me-as-an-infp-writer.png){: .mx-auto.d-block :}